 Professor Tim Kendall

-My principal area of research is twentieth-century poetry.
+I have three current and overlapping research interests: twentieth-century poetry, archives, and William Golding.
 Recent publications and broadcasts include Poetry of the First World War: An Anthology (Oxford University Press, October 2013) and a 1-hour arts documentary, Ivor Gurney: The Poet who Loved the War (BBC4, 2014; https://vimeo.com/86701188).
 I was the producer of a BBC2 documentary on Sylvia Plath's The Bell Jar, broadcast in August 2018.

-With Philip Lancaster, I am editing Ivor Gurney's complete literary works in five volumes for OUP; volume 1 is currently in press for publication during 2019.
+With Philip Lancaster, I am editing Ivor Gurney's complete literary works in five volumes for OUP; volume 1 is currently in press for publication in February 2020.
 I have also edited the 6th edition of the Norton Anthology of Poetry alongside Mary Jo Salter and Margaret Ferguson (February 2018).
-For Oxford University Press, I am editing Poetry of the Second World War (forthcoming 2019).
-With Judy Carver, I am editing William Golding's correspondence for Faber.
+I am currently editing Poetry of the Second World War (forthcoming from OUP, 2020), and the correspondence between William Golding and his Faber editor, Charles Monteith.